Garlicky, red wine mushrooms are loaded with umami.

 It all starts with finding fresh, plump mushrooms.

-(Obviously that means no canned mushrooms.
+(Obviously that means canned is out.
 Canned mushrooms are a crime against mushrooms everywhere.)

-But if the mushrooms are already looking wilty, with spots of browning, or have a stickiness about them, pass them over.
+But if they are looking wilty, have spots of browning, or are sticky, pass them over.
 They are past their prime.

-Obviously there are loads of different mushroom varieties out there.
+Obviously there are loads of varieties out there.

-My personal favorite is oyster mushrooms.
-They are so delicate to the tooth, and when cooked take on an almost fatty quality that I love.
+My personal favorite is the oyster mushroom.
+Oyster mushrooms are so delicate to the tooth, and when cooked they take on an almost fatty quality that I love.

-However, they are at least double the price of cremini or white button mushrooms.
+However, they are at least double the price of cremini or white button.
 So I put them in the indulgence category.